National Famine Way Shoe Stories Film

 “Walking in the footsteps of our missing Strokestown 1,490”

 The National Famine Way is topped and tailed by two iconic museums – The National Famine Museum at Strokestown Park (Roscommon) and EPIC The Irish Emigration Museum / Jeanie Johnston Famine Ship (Dublin), adding depth and integrity to this evocative trail.
 Approximately thirty pairs of bronze 19th-century children’s shoe sculptures set on plinths are interspersed along the route.

-The National Famine Way is being developed by Strokestown Park House, the National Famine Museum, and the Irish Heritage Trust in partnership with Waterways Ireland, the ADAPT Centre for Digital Content Technology, Roscommon and Longford County Councils and EPIC The Irish Emigration Museum.
+The National Famine Way is an integrated inter County collaboration between Waterways Ireland and county councils along the route: Roscommon, Longford, Westmeath, Meath, Kildare, Fingal and Dublin.
+It has been developed by Strokestown Park House, the National Famine Museum, and the Irish Heritage Trust in partnership with Waterways Ireland, the ADAPT Centre for Digital Content Technology, and EPIC The Irish Emigration Museum.